 Then in my mid-twenties while living in Kyoto, Japan, I tried shiatsu massage.
-This also helped my allergies, but the very gifted therapists, Ryokyu and Mayu Endo, also seemed to connect on a very deep psycho-emotional level as well.
+This also helped my headaches and allergies, but the very gifted therapists, Ryokyu and Mayu Endo, also seemed to connect on a very deep psycho-emotional level as well.
 Several years later I decided to study with his wife, Mayu, and Endo-Sensei himself.

 Endo Sensei had studied with Shizuto Masunaga, the author of Zen Shiatsu.
 In this book, there are several pages of outlining the relationship of the organ-meridian system with both physical symptoms AND their psycho-emotional counterparts.
 This fascinated me.

 Then, when back in the US after 10 years in Japan, I found myself dissatisfied with office work and decided to turn to something more meaningful to me.
 I enrolled in the acupuncture program at the Eastern School of Medicine in Montclair, New Jersey.
 I continue to be fascinated with the art and science of Chinese medicine.
 The daily process of applying the knowledge and working with patients on their paths to healing I find extremely rewarding.